 Be advised that dense clay soils & compacted earth can also cause water losses due to runoff.
-Heavy clay soils also can keep all of the moisture nearer the soil’s surface, preventing the deep saturation needed for healthy, deep root establishment.
+Heavy clay soils can also keep all the moisture nearer the soil’s surface, preventing the deep saturation needed for healthy, deep root establishment.
 Please watch this short video to understand better how your soil type & the condition of your soil will impact the efficacy of your irrigation efforts.

-Irrigating During Winter Dormancy
+Irrigating New Grass During Winter Dormancy

 Dormant Grass Will Arrive Yellow or Golden-Brown